nens/cookiecutter-djangosite-template/{{cookiecutter.project_slug}}/README.rst

 Deploy command::

-  $ ansible-playbook -i ansible/staging_inventory ansible/deploy.yml
+  $ ansible-playbook -i ansible/staging_inventory ansible/deploy.yml --extra-vars "checkout_name=<version>"

 If you don't have an ssh key set up, add ``-k`` to log in.